NAME

 environment variable.NGS_BOOTSTRAP

 points to the bootstrap NGS file.
 On NGS startup this file is always run.
-Defaults to first of:$HOME/.bootstrap.ngs
+Defaults to built-in stdlib with bootsrapper.NGS_BOOTSTRAP_DEBUG

-) - location of stdlib.ngs file and the autoload directory.
+) - location of the autoload directory.
 Files are automatically loaded from this directory when an undefined global variable is used.NGS_EXIT_BACKTRACE

 - print backtrace whenexit()